 THE PARIS MARKET

 The store is a Parisian-style market filled with whimsical and unique treasures.
-I’m so excited about the bejeweled headband, and I bought there over the weekend.
+I’m so excited about the bejeweled headband, and I bought it there over the weekend.
 The store has two levels.
 The first level has a cafe with pretty desserts and coffee, as well as unique products like jewelry, soaps, bags, books, and so much more!
 The lower level is filled with the most elegant and luxurious home decor.
 If you’re a food photographer, it’ll be your heaven!

 Remember the dinner I raved about at Collin’s Quarter during our last trip?
 Well, we HAD to go back and experience it again.

 Around 5 pm, we hopped into Collin’s Quarter and grabbed a seat at the bar.
 There was no way we’d get a reservation this late, but I think bar seating is better sometimes.
 Plus, we met the nicest ladies and chatted with them the whole time!

 I ordered the “Perfect Fit” because it was legit the perfect fit 😉 How refreshing after spending the entire day outside in the sun!
 This drink had St-Germain, Cocchi Rosa, Sparkling Rosé, Lemon.
 I want to recreate this drink at home because it was amazing!